 Takeaway: Repurpose successful case studies for Instagram marketing by telling a narrative arc from the beginning of an idea to what led to success.
 Sprinkle in sensory words like zesty or jaw-droppingly good in your copy for an all-your-senses memorable experience.

-2. LinkedIn (bite sized educational lesson that sparks engagement)
+2. Repurposing for LinkedIn (bite sized educational lesson that sparks engagement)

 While memes are shared on Linkedin – Zapier does this for their repurposed social media content, according to Duggan – what gets the most engagement from, and what I've seen, are bite-sized educational lessons in carousel format or video format.

 This can work for many industries, even creative ones like Art, where the company can share a mini tutorial or cool information about the history of the art product.